 A shunt capacitor can be placed across the inputs to provide dynamic charging currents.
-This passive network creates a lowpass filter at the ADC input; therefore, the precise values are dependent on the application.
+This passive network creates a low-pass filter at the ADC input; therefore, the precise values are dependant upon the application.

 In IF undersampling applications, any shunt capacitors should be reduced.
-In combination with the driving source impedance, these capacitors would limit the input bandwidth.
-For more information, see Application Notes AN-742, Frequency Domain Response of Switched-Capacitor ADCs; and AN-827, A Resonant Approach to Interfacing Amplifiers to Switched-Capacitor ADCs, and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters."
+In combination with the driving source impedance, these capacitors limit the input bandwidth.
+See Application Notes AN-742, Frequency Domain Response of Switched-Capacitor ADCs, and AN-827, A Resonant Approach To Interfacing Amplifiers to Switched-Capacitor ADCs, and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters", for more information.

 Figure 36.
-Switched Capacitor SHA Input
+Switched-Capacitor SHA Input